AY2425S2-CS2113-T11b-4/tp/docs/basudeb2005.md

     - Organized sections for patient information, symptoms, medicines, and special instructions
     - Print functionality via a button in the HTML document

-- **Storage and Persistence**: Implemented storage functionality to save and retrieve prescriptions from file system:
+- **Storage and Persistence**: Implemented storage functionality to save and retrieve prescriptions from the file system with a custom serialization format.
-    - Custom serialization format for prescriptions
-    - Load and save operations for persistent storage

-- **Comprehensive Testing**: Created extensive test suite for the prescription subsystem:
-    - Unit tests for all prescription-related classes
-    - Integration tests for prescription management functionality
-    - End-to-end testing of the prescription workflow
+- **Comprehensive Testing**: Created an extensive test suite for the prescription subsystem: Unit tests for all prescription-related classes, Integration tests for prescription management functionality, End-to-end testing of the prescription workflow.

 ### Contributions to the User Guide